Creatio vs Salesforce: Which CRM is Best?

 In short, here's what we recommend:

 Creatio is the choice for mid-market and enterprise organizations that want CRM and business process automation in one no-code platform.
 Its composable architecture lets business users build and modify workflows, applications, and AI agents without writing code.
 Creatio earned the sole Leader position in the 2024 Forrester Wave for Low-Code Platforms for Citizen Developers, and all AI capabilities come with the base license.
+Rated 4.7 out of 5 on G2, with reviewers consistently citing no-code flexibility as the standout strength.
 However, Creatio has a narrower integration ecosystem, slow load times flagged by multiple reviewers, and a $10,000/year minimum commitment that rules out smaller teams.

 Salesforce is the standard for organizations that need the broadest CRM ecosystem on the market.
 With 150,000+ customers, 9,000+ AppExchange apps, and 19 consecutive years as a Gartner Magic Quadrant Leader for Sales Force Automation, no CRM has a larger footprint.
+Rated 4.3 out of 5 on G2 across 19,420+ reviews.
 But that scale brings complexity: pricing layers across multiple clouds, AI features that require add-on purchases, and implementations that often need partner consultants.

 Both are strong CRM systems.
 But neither solves the problem that determines whether your CRM drives revenue: the quality and completeness of the data inside it.
 That's where ZoomInfo comes in.

-ZoomInfo is a B2B data and GTM intelligence platform that supplies the data layer both Creatio and Salesforce need to perform.
-Built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 300M+ verified business emails, ZoomInfo keeps your CRM accurate and actionable.
-Its GTM Context Graph processes 1.5B+ data points daily, combining this data with your CRM records, conversation transcripts, and behavioral signals to show not just what's happening in your pipeline, but why.
-Whether you choose Creatio or Salesforce, your team can access this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+ZoomInfo is an all-in-one AI GTM Platform that supplies the data and intelligence layer both Creatio and Salesforce need to perform.
+Built on the industry's largest verified B2B dataset, ZoomInfo's foundation spans 500M contacts, 100M companies, 135M+ verified phone numbers, and 300M+ verified business emails, maintained through a proprietary collection system backed by 300+ human researchers at up to 95% accuracy.
+That data feeds the GTM Context Graph, ZoomInfo's intelligence and reasoning layer, which processes 1.5B+ data points daily, fusing your CRM records, conversation transcripts, and behavioral signals to reveal not just what's happening in your pipeline but why deals move or stall.
+Whether you choose Creatio or Salesforce, your team can access this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or Enterprise APIs and ZoomInfo MCP in any front-end or AI agent workflow.

 If you want to see how verified B2B data and contextual intelligence can improve your CRM, explore ZoomInfo's platform.